-The above-cited Regulations require, amongst other things, aircraft owners and operators to "have [the] aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter. . . . "
+The above-cited Regulations require, amongst other things, aircraft owners and operators to "have [the] aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter. . . ."

 These Regulations only apply to aircraft with an airworthiness certificate.

-They will not, therefore, apply to my, Norman Hirsch's, UAS.
-However, as a safety precaution I inspect my UAS before and after each flight.
+They will not, therefore, apply to my UAS.
+However, as a safety precaution I inspect my UAS before and after each flight and maintained per the manufacturer's aircraft/component, maintenance, overhaul, replacement, inspection, and life limit requirements.